The Innovative Structural and Physical Properties of Radiolaria

 In this context, the specific substance is the cell or protoplast of Radiolaria, and the reference substance is water.
 A specific gravity less than 1 would result in the organism floating while a specific gravity bigger than 1 would lead to the organism sinking.
 In typical circumstances of static suspension, the combination of specific gravity of the heavy skeleton and the buoyant cell adds to around 1.026 which is approximately that of ambient ocean water (Marszalek, 1981).

 When considering neutral buoyancy, specific gravity equilibrium must be achieved.
 In other words, the specific gravity of the protoplast must be equivalent to that of the seawater.
 Furthermore, negative and positive buoyancy can also be achieved.
 If the specific gravity of the protoplast is significantly smaller than that of the ocean water, positive buoyancy is reached.
 This could be a consequence of the organism secreting too many substances that are decreasing its mass.
 Thus, it will start moving in an upward vertical motion or floatation to the surface of the sea.
 Furthermore, negative buoyancy occurs when the specific gravity of the protoplast is significantly more than the specific gravity of the ambient seawater.
 Hence, sinking or downward movement is possible.
 However, the protoplast medium is primarily composed of water with very small quantities of proteins and other substances that are “dense”.
 Therefore, since it is practically impossible for the protoplast to have a significantly higher density than the density of seawater, negative buoyancy is rarely achieved.
 Hence, a cell component that has a very high specific gravity to seawater must be present in the cell to allow the organism to be negatively buoyant.
 Both negative and positive buoyancy are highly involved in the buoyancy regulation mechanism.
 That cell component is the mineralized shell and skeleton which has high density.
 In the case of Radiolaria, opaline silica is secreted from the cells to form spines and distinctive skeletons.
 The formation of heavy shells and skeletons allows for downward movement.
-For example, when the organism is positively buoyant, the mineralization of skeletons will be required to increase the specific gravity to that of the ambient seawater, which will allow it to attain buoyancy regulation.
+For example, when the organism is positively buoyant, the of skeletons will be required to increase the specific gravity to that of the ambient seawater, which will allow it to attain buoyancy regulation.
 The mineralized skeleton and shells by opaline silica (Si(OH)4) were calculated to be around 2.0 (Marszalek, 1981).

 In general, radiolarians contain cellular structures or compartments that hold fluid that is necessary to maintain hydrostatic pressure.
 Vertical movement of the hydrostatic organelles is effectuated partly through the formation and expulsion of CO2-saturated fluid.
 Specific gravity is temperature dependent.
 By consequence, so is buoyancy.
 As explained above, higher temperatures decrease the density of the organelles as well as the specific gravity.
 Conversely, lower temperature will do the opposite such that the cell or protoplast will be more compact, and denser, leading to an increase in specific gravity.
 Therefore, if the temporal changes are significant, it can cause positive or negative buoyancy.